merneo/arch-linux/modules/10-luks-keyfile-auto-unlock.md

 ## Security Notes

-- **Keyfile security:** The keyfile is embedded in initramfs, which means anyone with physical access to the disk can boot without a passphrase
+- **Keyfile security:** The keyfile is embedded in initramfs, which means anyone with physical access to the disk can boot without a passphrase.
+This introduces a potential security vulnerability if physical access is compromised.
-- **Trade-off:** Convenience vs. security - auto-unlock makes boot easier but reduces security
+- **Trade-off:** Convenience vs. security - auto-unlock makes boot easier but reduces security, especially against cold boot attacks.
+Consider your threat model.
-- **Backup keyfile:** Store a backup securely (not on the same disk)
+- **Backup keyfile:** Store a backup securely (not on the same disk).
-- **Alternative:** Use TPM (Trusted Platform Module) for more secure auto-unlock (advanced)
+- **Alternative:** For enhanced security with auto-unlock, consider using a [Trusted Platform Module (TPM)](https://wiki.archlinux.org/title/Trusted_Platform_Module) if your hardware supports it (an advanced configuration).

 ---